Qucs/qucs-help/source/PostSim.rst

 *  **im(vx)**

-   + Magnitude of current flowing in voltage source vx (it may be an independent voltage source or Qucs-S current probe): real number, plotted by Qucs-S
+   + Magnitude of current flowing in voltage source vx (it may be an independent voltage source or Qucs-S current probe); real number, plotted by Qucs-S

 *  **ip(vx)**

-   + Phase of current flowing in voltage source vx (it may may be an independent voltage source or Qucs-S current probe): real number in radians, plotted by Qucs-S
+   + Phase of current flowing in voltage source vx (it may may be an independent voltage source or Qucs-S current probe); real number in radians, plotted by Qucs-S

 *  **idb(vx)**